quicwg/base-drafts/draft-ietf-quic-transport.md

 valid QUIC packets.
 With the set of AEAD functions defined in {{QUIC-TLS}}, packets that are smaller than 21 bytes are never valid.

+Endpoints MUST send stateless reset packets formatted as a packet with a short header.
+However, endpoints MUST treat any packet ending in a valid stateless reset token as a stateless reset, as other QUIC versions might allow the use of a long header.

-An endpoint MAY send a stateless reset in response to a packet with a long header and MAY send a stateless reset that is formatted to appear as a packet with a long header.
+An endpoint MAY send a stateless reset in response to a packet with a long header.
 Sending a stateless reset is not effective prior to the stateless reset token being available to a peer.
 In this QUIC version, packets with a long header are only used during connection establishment.
 Because the stateless reset token is not available until connection establishment is complete or near completion, ignoring an unknown packet with a long header might be more effective than sending a stateless reset.

 An endpoint cannot determine the Source Connection ID from a packet with a short header, therefore it cannot set the Destination Connection ID in the stateless